RosarioDavi/travel-square/journals/sarah_ahn.md

+12/11/22
+- worked on CSS for accounts, admin, explore, and request files.
+I couldn't figure out how to remove the modal header and footer lines for quite some time.
+After tinkering with the files countless times, I finally got it to work and pushed the changes.
+I also got stuck on trying to center the explore search boxes.
+I tried so many things and then finally realized that I had turned the search box and cards into a grid by putting the CSS class name in the parent div tag.
+Putting the class name in only the search box div tag made this work finally.
+- put all the components of the admin dashboard into the AdminDash file but the page isn't loading at all.
+The bug is still allowing the website to run so I pushed the changes for now.

 12/08/22
 - let the team know that I haven't been progressing on the reviews front-end, so I've agreed to take over CSS while the rest of the team work on wrapping up the front-end
 - consulted Dalonte and Riley on how to approach fixing our website design, and I feel that I have a good grasp of what needs to be done